-The 2019 SWS Distinguished Feminist Lecturer Award Winner is Angela J. Hattery.
-Thank you to the SWS Distinguished Feminist Lecturer Subcommittee that was comprised of Laura Logan (Chair), Kimberly Kelly, and Jamie O’Quinn.
-The SWS Distinguished Lectureship was founded in 1985 as a way of recognizing members whose scholarship employs a feminist perspective, and of making this feminist scholar available to campuses that are isolated, rural, located away from major metropolitan areas, bereft of the resources needed to invite guest speakers, and/or characterized by hostility to feminist scholarship.
+The 2019 Society for Women in Sociology (SWS) Distinguished Feminist Lecturer Award Winner is Angela J. Hattery.
+Thank you to the SWS Distinguished Feminist Lecturer Subcommittee: Laura Logan (Chair), Kimberly Kelly, and Jamie O’Quinn.
+The SWS Distinguished Lectureship was founded in 1985 as a way of recognizing members whose scholarship employs a feminist perspective, and to make this feminist scholar available to campuses that are isolated, rural, located away from major metropolitan areas, bereft of the resources needed to invite guest speakers, and/or characterized by hostility to feminist scholarship.
 A key goal of the program is to provide a feminist voice on campuses where such a perspective is unusual and/or unwelcome.
 Please note that the Lectureship originally carried the name of Cheryl Allyn Miller, but now there is a separate Cheryl Allyn Miller Award.

 Heather Laube, Krista Brumley, and Shannon Davis worked on a nomination letter for Hattery.
 They highlight that Hattery’s scholarship is feminist and intersectional, and focuses on identifying, analyzing, and then changing the ways that structural inequalities impact individuals in their daily lives and society as a whole.
 They focus on how Hattery approaches all of her work with a feminist lens and how she employs a critical feminist perspective, which leads her to ask particular kinds of questions, provide revealing analyses, and offer practical suggestions for social change.
 Others who contributed to Hattery’s nomination include: Adia Harvey Wingfield, Deborah J. Cohan, and Emily W. Kane.